Introduction to Kanban Methodology

 10. Welcome to Incremental Change

-Advantages Of Kanban Methodology
+Advantages of Kanban Methodology

 - It increases the Productivity of the team.

-- It provides a flexibility and sustainable development.
+- It provides flexibility and sustainable development.

 - Kanban methodology eradicates the bugs from the process.

-- It depends on just in time development.
+- It depends on just-in-time development.

 - It improves the workflow and limits the time cycle.